hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 as well.

-Even if you are not implementing a whole home program, these use cases are still a great place to start as numerous software vendors are already able to transfer the data required in these use cases.
+Even if you are not implementing a whole home program, these use cases are still a great place to start, as several software vendors are already able to transfer the data required in these use cases.
 Any subset of data within these use cases will be easy to implement for existing HPXML-compliant tools.